kuzminrobin/fcl/CallLogging.md

   Or try logging oneself and see how it works.
   Preliminary result: Causes sophisticated circular dependencies.
   Possible workaround: Create a copy with different name and use the copy to log the original.
+* Automatic thread indent, global warehouse of thread indents.
+The thread-local infras get the thread indent and check back in upon thread-local destruction.
+Then that thread indent is reused later, given again to a new thread.